singhkpratham/geocompr/05-geometry-operations.md

 Next, extract average values of `ndvi` using a 90 buffer around each point from `random_points` and compare these two sets of values.
 When would extracting values by buffers be more suitable than by points alone?

-1. Subset points higher than 3100 meters in New Zealand (the `nz_height` object) and create a template raster with a resolution of 3km.
+1. Subset points higher than 3100 meters in New Zealand (the `nz_height` object) and create a template raster with a resolution of 3 km.
 Using these objects:
     - Count numbers of the highest points in each grid cell.
     - Find the maximum elevation in each grid cell.